Why automotive leather and car leather are different to other leathers

 Leather is a natural product, which means there’s a certain level of variety.
 Normally it’s the grain that tells us something about the quality.
 Yet, like with every product, you need to find the right balance between quality, performance and application.
 Some examples in different kinds of leathers are: An upholstery leather will need to be softer and more malleable than shoe upper.
 Fatliquors are used to make the hide fibres soft.
 Belts, bridlery and saddles have a focus on appearance but are working items that need more firmness and may have less softness.
 Chamois leather used to dry your car uses fish oils.

 Why are all these leathers produced with different properties and not just treated to have the best on all fronts?
 Different ways of making leather result in performance tailored for the purpose.
 Unlike the leather for your jacket or shoes, automotive leather would be too firm.
 Compare it to fabrics: the material that would be beautiful for a wedding gown is a horrible choice for hiking gear.
 Another example is denim shirts, which are a much softer, thinner denim than is used for your jeans.
 More and different performance qualities than needed would simply be wasted and use more resources than needed.
-Automotive leather is a peculiar case in that regard, as it is one of the leathers that needs to do a lot.
+Car leather is a peculiar case in that regard, as it is one of the leathers that needs to do a lot.
 Its property is not singularly focused on either hardness, flexibility, resistance, or touch.
 It’s all of these properties.
-Let’s not forget that automotive leather also needs to be , free from and as light-weight as possible.
 Let’s have a closer look.

 Automotive leather – Thickness